deity-io/falcon-platform-docs/docs/platform/integration/unbxed/overview.md

 ---

 :::caution
-Unbxed is currently only supported with our Magento 2 shop backend.
+Unbxd is currently only supported with our Magento 2 shop backend.
 :::

 ## Overview